-Movie Studio 15
+Vegas Movie Studio 16

 It does have integrated uploading to YouTube and other services because that’s basically the style of editing or distribution it is aimed at.

-Movie Studio 15 Platinum
+VEGAS Movie Studio 16 Platinum

 You also get a much wider range of audio effects, video effects and filters plus greater ability to control them.

-Movie Studio Platinum 15 Suite
+VEGAS Movie Studio 16 Suite

-It has all the bells and whistles and I think if you look hard enough you will find the kitchen sink too!
+This version represents the peak of the Movie Studio family with all the bells and whistles and I think if you look hard enough, you will find the kitchen sink too!

 It has hundreds of features and can do just about anything you can think of and it is at this level that the interactive guides really become necessary.